Canada M&A derailed by the novel coronavirus outbreak

 Bankers see risks to financing deals due to the dislocation in equity and debt market.

 “Debt is a lot more expensive than it was and equities a lot cheaper...
-For transactions that are maybe not quite as far advanced, it is very hard for buyers and sellers to agree on a price,” said Grant Kernaghan, managing director for Canadian Investment Banking, at Citi.
+For transactions that are maybe not quite as far advanced, it is very hard for buyers and sellers to agree on a price,” said Grant Kernaghan, managing director for Canadian Investment Banking, at Citi (C.N).

 “It is very hard for anyone in this market to know what the true price of something is ... it is very unlikely that people are going to spend a lot of time starting new transactions,” he added.